Zarkopafilis/Random-Notes/UnrealC++HandyStuff.md

 For multiplayer games: Gamemode is used only on the server.
 GameState's replicated values suit the needs of game time, captured points , drop locations etc.

-Just use the GameState to track the state of the game (duh!)
+Just use the GameState to track the state of the game (duh!).

+A delay of 0 (zero) will cause code to execute next frame.